 Celebrate the Trail

+The American River Conservancy celebrates its 25th anniversary.
 A fundraiser for the American River Conservancy, this year’s TrailFest proceeds will go towards the completion of a new multi-use trail network at the Salmon Falls Ranch.
 This 700-acre parcel is located just northwest of the Salmon Falls bridge and will be a great addition to the South Fork and Darrington Trails which are already in the area.
 Improvements will include an equestrian staging area, trailhead/parking area, kiosks and several miles of new multi-use trails.

 Another project whose funding will come from TrailFest Donations is the creation of a connector trail between Henningsen Lotus Park and Monroe Ridge Trail in partnership with Marshall Gold Discovery State Park and El Dorado County.
 Additional funds will be used to maintain existing trails that are part of the SFAR trail system.